Wasn’t Me

 – our rescuers –

 Boy!
 Did the others turn on him!
 “How can you be so unkind to our guests?” was the accusation and they refused to let me pay him more than four kwacha for his soap, despite my assuring them that it was worth twenty to me.
-As we prepared to depart after pouring in the guvmint oil, we gave them each a cold can from our hebcooler, paid the mechanic his dues (he didn’t charge traveling costs) and gave them each a cap.
+As we prepared to depart after pouring in the guvmint oil, we gave them each a cold can from our hebcooler, paid the mechanic his modest dues (he didn’t charge traveling costs) and gave the schoolboys and the mechanic each a cap.
 I had two spare caps and Aitch had one.
 A pink one.

 1500km later we handed the car back and I told the man at the airport: “Please check the sump.
 Its leaking oil.”
 It wasn’t, but I wanted him to check it.